PJLallen/InstanceSAM2Eval/README.md

 # Evaluation Study on SAM 2 for Class-agnostic Instance-level Segmentation
-Code repository for our paper titled "Evaluation Study on SAM 2 for Class-agnostic Instance-level Segmentation"
+Code repository for the paper titled "Evaluation Study on SAM 2 for Class-agnostic Instance-level Segmentation"

 [[`Paper`](https://arxiv.org/pdf/2409.02567)]